tanner-johnson2718/3D_ToolChain/README.md

     * Redo power supply picture and add fan connecters both to connector list and BOM
     * Make sure to replace mentions of melzi
 * Add pre set holes for SKR and PSUs on bottom plates
-* Cut t slot Al for elctronics enclosure
+* Cut aluminum and plexiglass
-* Open Problems and Questions)
+* Open Problems and Questions for v2.0)
     * ammeters
     * Chamber heater and extra thermistors?
     * SD Card and mini usb access
-    * TFT display?
     * LEDs?
+    * Raspberry PI??

 ### MEME CTLR
+#### V1.0
 * SD stuff + remore firmware write
 * Add ability to turn off and on debug console
-* When terminal is full, completely clear it as this should speed things up
 * Increase max lines of state console
 * On a subs, enter a string like --- or something.
 * Make prefixes exact to start of string
+* Start off on filtered response level
+* Actually update the block diagram
+* Werid index out of range error -> needs endurance testing
+* Get a hold of a printer emulator to test
+* Go back to needing sudo access for serial

+#### v2.0
 * New idea, create set of scripts that connect to the backend for various activities
     * Would need to make backend more resillant to disconnecting of client, printer, etc...
 * Make all subs Auto??
     * If we do this, then we need to change the way we sub to state i.e. sub to a command not a value
-* Start off on filtered response level
-* Actually update the block diagram
-* Werid index out of range error -> needs endurance testing
-* Get a hold of a printer emulator to test
+* When terminal is full, completely clear it as this should speed things up
+    * Also look into other speed drains

 ### Printer mods
 * PETg hotend fan mount mount